Proposition 312 Arizona Property Tax Reimbursement for Non-Enforcement of Public Nuisance Laws

 Submitting a Claim

 If you have read all of these FAQs and you still have questions about the Application or how to submit it, you may contact the Department’s dedicated Prop 312 line at (602) 716-6007.
-If you have already submitted an Application, please allow 120 days of processing time before calling this dedicated line to check on the status of your application.
-If applicants call before 120 days, such calls may slow down processing times.
+If you have already submitted an Application, please allow at least 15 days of processing time before calling this dedicated line to check on the status of your application.
+If applicants call before 15 days, such calls may slow down processing times.

 The following must be true before you are able to submit an Application in 2025:

-• You must be a Named Property Owner (or be an Official Representative or Attorney-in-Fact of such Named Property Owner) of Affected Real Property affected by a Qualifying Nuisance who paid Eligible Primary Property Taxes on that property for tax year 2024.
-This means you (or the Named Property Owner for whom you are acting) received a property tax bill for the Affected Real Property, the first installment of which was due and payable on October 1, 2024.
+• You must be a Named Property Owner (or be an Official Representative or Attorney-in-Fact of such Named Property Owner) of Affected Real Property impacted by a Qualifying Nuisance who paid Eligible Primary Property Taxes on that property for tax year 2024.
+This means you received a property tax bill for the Affected Real Property, the first installment of which was due and payable on October 1, 2024.

 Within any calendar year, a Named Property Owner can receive up to the amount of Eligible Primary Property Taxes that the owner has already paid to the Subject Jurisdiction for the prior tax year.
 Your Application can claim more than the amount that you paid in Eligible Primary Property Taxes to the Subject Jurisdiction for the prior tax year, but the maximum amount you can receive in 2025 is capped at the amount of Eligible Primary Property Taxes that you have already paid, as of the date you submit an Application in 2025, for the 2024 tax year.